Burgos Pointer

 The Burgos Pointer (Perdiguero de Burgos), also called the Burgalese Pointer, is a breed of dog native to Spain.
-Originating from Castile, especially in the province of Burgos, this hardy breed is used for hunting and has some outstanding features for small game.
+Originating from Castile, especially in the province of Burgos, it is used for hunting, especially small game.

 History and origin of the breed

 The breed dates back to the 16th century and originates in the Castilian plateau, which is very widespread.
 It is very probable that the breed participated in the creation of other races of this group.

 The breed is believed to have descended from a mix of the Sabueso Español and the Pachón Navarro (also known as the Perros de Punta Ibericos).

 Description

 The figure of the Burgos Pointer is perhaps not so style crystallized as other breeds in their group (such as the English Pointer), but conveys a clear sense of robustness thanks to its port square.
 Things to note are their long ears and two folded sheets in the form of double chin.
 The tail is usually cut off a third of its original length.

 Colour: It has two color variations: one where the basic color is stained and/or combined with other brown and brown, where the basic color is brown which is, in this case, white spotted.

 Coat: The fur is short, bushy and smooth.